orenjchoco/orenjchoco/README.md

 ## 🔭 I’m currently working on
 - **Mymic** – A short-distance messaging app using Wi-Fi Direct in Android Studio (Java).
 - **Community Website** – A web system handling database management for a large community.
-This is simply a capstone project with other group memebers.
+This is simply a capstone project with other group members that would occupy 2 semesters.

 ## 🌱 I’m currently learning
 - Back-end web development with **PHP & MySQL**.